Communication Studies, M.A.

 All graduating students must complete an exit questionnaire on the M.A. program.

-Community college instructors interested in earning 18 credit hours in communication to satisfy SACSCOC requirements should consult the Director of Graduate Study for guidance in course selection.
+Community college instructors interested in earning 18 credit hours in communication to satisfy SACSCOC requirements should consult the Graduate Program Director for guidance in course selection.

-Qualified UNC Greensboro undergraduate students may apply for admission to the Accelerated Degree Program in Communication Studies.
+Qualified UNC Greensboro undergraduate students may apply for admission to the Accelerated Master's Program (AMP) in Communication Studies.
 A cumulative undergraduate GPA of at least 3.5 based on at least 30 credit hours earned at UNC Greensboro is required.
-Applicants must have completed at least 60 credits and may not apply for admission to the ADP before the first semester of the junior year.
+Applicants must have completed at least 60 credits and may not apply for admission to the AMP before the first semester of the junior year.

 Communication Studies has the following additional requirements:

-The following courses may be counted toward the Bachelor and Master degrees:
+The following courses may be counted toward the bachelor's and the master's degrees:

-Substitutions for the above courses require the permission of the Director of Graduate Study in the Department of Communication Studies.
+Substitutions for the above courses require the permission of the Graduate Program Director in the Department of Communication Studies.

 Please consult with an advisor to determine how the courses taken at the graduate level will meet requirements in the bachelor's degree program.
-All degree requirements for the Master of Arts in Communication Studies remain the same.
+All degree requirements for the M.A. in Communication Studies remain the same.